snowman-repos/book/project_managers/README.md

 Giving lectures, lunch-and-learns, and workshops to educate others about performance Celebrating the good work of designers and developers on other teams who improve site speed Building tools to surface performance data in others’ daily workflows to help them understand how they are directly impacting performance in their current work
-Defining baseline requirements for performance, such as a performance budget for each new project or a maximum page load time across the site
 Learning about emerging technology and new methods of improving performance Communicating publicly about changes in site performance and recent experiments and learnings, as shown in Figure 8-1 Etsy Performance